FUB-HCC/Human-Centered-Data-Visualization/03-understanding.md

 The Vega-Lite compiler automatically produces visualization components including axes, legends, and scales.
 Vega-Lite supports both data transformations (e.g., aggregation, binning, filtering, sorting) and visual transformations (e.g., stacking and faceting).
 Moreover, Vega-Lite specifications can be composed into layered and multi-view displays, and made interactive with selections as you can see in the example.

 Vega-Lite is being used in another interesting library.
 On top of the Vega-Lite JSON specification a simple API was built: Altair.
 It is a declarative statistical visualization library for Python.
-[Source code](https://github.com/altair-viz/altair) and a comprehensive [documentation](https://altair-viz.github.io/) as well as [Tutorial Notebooks](github.com/altair-viz/altair_notebooks) are available on Github.
+[Source code](https://github.com/altair-viz/altair) and a comprehensive [documentation](https://altair-viz.github.io/) <!--as well as [Tutorial Notebooks](github.com/altair-viz/altair_notebooks)--> are available on Github.